scvalex/ltc/docs/interim.md

 communicate with each other, perhaps indirectly.
 In other words, if we construct a directed graph, where the LTc nodes are vertices, and the communication channels between nodes are directed edges, the graph is strongly connected.
-We claim that these assumptions hold for all the environments mentioned above, and discuss this in Section
+We note that these assumptions hold for all the environments mentioned above, and discuss this in Section
 \ref{sec:scenarios}.